-How to Search for Inmates in District of Columbia
+How to Perform District of Columbia Inmate Lookup

 Unfortunately, Washington D.C. does not have a searchable online database on their website, but you can search for a District of Columbia inmate by using the VINE system or calling their records department at (202) 523-7060.
 The VINE system allows you to search using a person’s inmate number or their name.
 You won’t see a ton of information, but if you use a third-party search portal, you can get access to the person’s entire criminal history and much more detail.
 Using one of those, you can search in a variety of ways, but generally, all you need is their name.

 District of Columbia jail records are created when a person is arrested for breaking the law.
 Local law enforcement will open a file on them called a RAP sheet.
 Then the data is updated as the person progressed through the system.
 If they are held in jail until their hearing or trial, that will be noted in the file.
 Each time they are moved to a new facility or something changes about their situation; the records are updated.
 They are kept and maintained by the Washington D.C.
 Department of Corrections agency.

 What are District of Columbia Jail Records?

 D.C. jail records are all the documentation that follows a prisoner through the penal system.
 The Department of Corrections for the state keeps track of all inmate details in an extensive database.
 These records are complete from the time someone is arrested and includes every single event that happens after that.
 Court dates, rulings, charges, and sentencing are added along with prison records and anything that they do, or happens to them while incarcerated.

 Jail and Inmate Search in District of Columbia